 And so we set up the Roland drums for soundcheck.
 When everything was set, I got behind the drums, and with one beat into the kick drum >BOOM< we all knew we struck gold.
 This.
 Drumset.
 Sounds.
 AMAZING.
 Live!
-The rest of the night had fantastic sounding rhythm, which was super easy to mix into everyone else’s volume on stage.
+The rest of the night had a fantastic sounding rhythm, which was super easy to mix into everyone else’s volume on stage.

 I am just blown away at the level of musical talent that exists in this company.
 Not to mention the courage it takes to play music in front of all your colleagues.
 The concert featured 8 acts: 6 bands, a DJ, and me.
 Here are some highlight photos from the evening.

 I didn’t get much video of the other bands, but be sure to check out this awesome video of Josito & the Kids performing Daft Punk’s Get Lucky.
 These guys are amazing!

 Drummers typically sit in the back of the stage, behind the rest of the band.
 That is not an excuse to lack showmanship, but now my drums were pushed to the front edge of the stage, and I was up here alone.
 It was time for me to shine or fail.
-The crowd was full of energy, and it was my responsibility to keep them entertained. *Did I rehearse enough?
+The crowd was full of energy, and it was my responsibility to keep them entertained.
+Did I rehearse enough?
 Did I program the right drum sounds?
 Does the backing track work?
 Will the video backdrop work?
-These are all the questions which were in my head.
+These are all the questions that were in my head.
 But I was focused.
 I was prepared.
 I rehearsed, and now it was time to see if I still have what it takes.

 As I walked onto the stage, I slipped into character.
 For the next 32 minutes, I would be DRUMSON.